MamboBryan/newsletter/newsletter/2025-04-30/index/index.md

 </center>

 ## Mastering Kotlin Coroutines: Advanced Patterns for Efficient Concurrency

+Like the Master he is, Eric Wathome took the audience through Kotlin Coroutines.
+You will be forgiven for thinking that he glossed over it since he proved not to be your average Android Engineer.
+Why?
+Well, let us just say he simplified everything that you would need to know about Kotlin Coroutines even if you are just starting out in Kotlin.
+You would also be pardoned for thinking that this was all that we had for our members.
+Keep scrolling to get a gist of the second session of the day...

 ## Android, Compose, Multiplatform & Server: Inject Them All With Koin